 We also run a programme of botany walks.
-Our Botany Walks are held weekly on Wednesdays at 7 pm and run from 5th April to 6th September.
+Our Botany Walks are held weekly on Wednesdays at 7 pm and run from 4th April to 5th September.
 Lift-sharing is encouraged and everyone is welcome.
-Please look at our Botany Walks page for the full programme.
-Alternatively, you can download it here.
-Contact details for queries about the walks are on the programmes
+The 2017 programme is posted on our Botany Walks page.
+The 2018 programme will be posted when ready and will also be available to download here.
+Contact details for queries about the walks are on the programmes.

 Event Report – CVWG visit to Birds of Prey Centre

 Members of Cam Valley Wildlife Group recently went along to an Open Day at the North Somerset Birds of Prey Centre in Congresbury.
 We were particularly impressed by the large number of different owls at the Centre, including some very beautiful and unusual ones.
 The flying display in the afternoon gave Members an opportunity to take photos of the birds in flight, before the rain came down.

 We were also pleased to enjoy the shelter of the tropical Butterfly House next door, where brightly coloured butterflies delight visitors – one even landing on the head of one of our Members!
 A really enjoyable day out, especially as there is an excellent café next door.

 Owl photos by Gary Kingman.
 Butterfly photo by Mike Baker